Extended periodic table: Unbibium (E122)

 These results indicate that the synthesis of such heavier elements remains a significant challenge and further improvements of beam intensity and experimental efficiency is required.
-The sensitivity should be increased to 1 fb in the future for more quality results.
+The sensitivity should be increased to 1 fb in the future for better quality results.

 Another unsuccessful attempt to synthesize element 122 was carried out in 1978 at the GSI Helmholtz Center, where a natural erbium target was bombarded with xenon-136 ions: